 - Omnivore will send a confirmation email.
 “Reply all” to Omnivore and Bbot with the test plan form

-D. Build Smart Ordering Menu
+Tips for Building a Smart Ordering Menu

-Your Bbot menu is a vital part of the Smart Ordering guest experience.
+Your Bbot menu is a vital part of the smart ordering guest experience.
 A properly curated menu is very important for increasing sales.
 We recommend these guidelines:

 - Write appetizing descriptions that also answer the guest’s questions about size or ingredients.
 For example, “Three large, crispy, freshly-fried chicken tenders with our house barbecue dipping sauce.”